 A real ultra-low power LoRa development board based on the popular Atmel AVR ATMega328p - Arduino compatible.
 Thanks to the highly efficient MCP16251 Step-up Switching regulator, this board can be powered with little as 0.9V.
 In other words, you can run it on a single Alkaline Cell until the battery is totally dry.

-Alternatively you could connect a 5V power supply, like an USB charger, and take advantage of the ultra-low quiescent current MCP1700 LDO regulator, capable of 250mA, providing more flexibility while developing or running hunger projects.
+Alternatively, you could connect a 5V power supply, like a USB charger, and take advantage of the ultra-low quiescent current MCP1700 LDO regulator, capable of 250mA, providing more flexibility while developing or running hunger projects.
 The board also counts with a smart voltage monitor, which will automatically switch from a power supply to the battery in case of power-loss or vice-versa.
-Alternatively you could use a Li-Po cell and the board will decide to use the LDO or the Step-up regulator based on the cell voltage to maximize the running time on a single charge.
+Alternatively, you could use a Li-Po cell, and the board will decide to use the LDO or the Step-up regulator based on the cell voltage to maximise the running time on a single charge.

-The Whisper Node board is shipped with all headers (un-soldered) and external 1.5dBi (± 0.7 dBi) PCB antenna with a u.FL connector, matching the radio frequency.
+The Whisper Node board ships with all headers (un-soldered) and external 1.5dBi (± 0.7 dBi) PCB antenna with a u.FL connector, matching the radio frequency.
 The small PCB antenna provides an excellent balance between performance and size.

-Additionally the board can be easily upgraded to fit a SMA antenna connector, a temperature compensated real-time clock, a CR2032 battery holder or a high-capacity LDO, making the board a ideal as a low-power remote node or as a powerful base station.
+Moreover, the board can be easily upgraded to fit an SMA antenna connector, a temperature compensated real-time clock, a CR2032 battery holder or a high-capacity LDO, making the board an ideal as a low-power remote node or as a sturdy base station.

 Reviews Hide Reviews